Fast Ewald summation for electrostatic potentials with arbitrary periodicity: Parameter selection

 \section{Parameter selection}

-There are different parameters present in the SE method and we added some more needed for upsampling and adjusting of window functions and for problems with different periodicities.
+There are several parameters present already in the standard SE method for the triply periodic case, and we have here added some more parameters related to upsampling in the AFT and the polynomial window function.
 Here, we provide a systematic approach for selecting these parameters.